Raiden2126/StepSync-API-V3/README.md

     "message": "Validation error",
     "details": [
         "age must be a number",
-        "bmi must be between 15 and 40"
+        "bmi must be positive"
     ],
-    "help": "Please check that all fields are numbers within the valid ranges: age (18-80), bmi (15-40), workout_frequency (0-7)"
+    "help": "Please ensure all fields are numbers and workout_frequency is between 0 and 7.
+Field names can be: age/Age, bmi/BMI, workout_frequency/Workout_Frequency"
 }
 ```